-Looking for fun listening activities for kids at home or in class?
+Are you looking for fun listening activities for children to do at home or in the classroom?

 Listening is one of the most important skills you can teach your children.
-Although it is often overlooked, it is actually easy to develop with simple games and activities.
+Although often overlooked, it can be developed easily through simple games and activities.

 Listening skills will affect children’s: